|Province||Nìng xià 宁夏 'better summer'|

-Ningxia is more formally known as the ‘Ningxia Hui Autonomous Region’, and so is not strictly a province of China; the designation reflects the high (34%) proportion of Hui people that make it ethnically diverse.
+Ningxia is more formally known as the ‘Ningxia Hui Autonomous Region’, and so is not strictly a province of China; the designation reflects the high proportion (34%) of Hui people that make it ethnically diverse.
 It was created in 1928 to govern a larger area (including parts of Mongolia) only to disappear in 1954 before re-creation in 1958.
 It is situated on the bend of the Yellow River (Huang He) as it heads north towards Mongolia.
 Apart from the waters of the river it is a dry and dusty place with thick loess deposits.

-There are many sites for tourists to visit in Ningxia including the Western Xia Tombs ➚ which are mini pyramids at Helan Shan; Baisikou Twin Tower ➚; Haibao Tower; Chengtian Xita; Nanguan mosque ➚ and colorful markets.
+There are many interesting sites to visit in the rest of Ningxia including the Western Xia Tombs ➚ which are mini pyramids at Helan Shan; Baisikou Twin Tower ➚; Haibao Tower; Chengtian Xita; Nanguan mosque ➚ and colorful markets.

 The Hui (Muslim) people are descended from traders along the Silk Route who settled here and then by Central Asian immigrants during the Yuan dynasty.
-Portions of the rammed earth portion of the Great Wall can be seen at several locations along this vital defensive segment of the wall defending the arterial Silk Road.
+Portions of the rammed earth portion of the Great Wall can be seen at several locations along this vital defensive segment of the wall along the arterial Silk Road.
 Complex irrigation schemes created as early as the Han dynasty have allowed agriculture to flourish in the river valleys.
 To the south of Yinchuan lies Qingtongxia Zhen ➚ with 108 dagobas of Western Xia or Yuan dynasty date.

 The southern portion of Ningxia province is generally poorer with a high proportion of Muslims.
 Liupin mountain ➚ is a scenic area.
 Xumi shan ➚ has a great many carved figures.
 Tongxin has one of the largest mosques ➚ in the province, and is built in the Chinese style.
 To the west near Zhongwei, Shapotou ➚ is set on the fringes of the Tengger Desert and here the sand can be heard to ‘sing’ in the wind.

-Ningxia is famous for growing Wolfberries ➚ or ‘goji’ berries that have been touted as a health or super food in Europe and America.
+Ningxia is famous for growing Wolfberries ➚ or ‘goji’ berries that have been touted as a health or super food ➚ in Europe and America.
 It is one of the ingredients of a local specialty eight treasure tea 八宝茶 babaocha.
-Licorice ➚ root is also grown in this area.
+Licorice root ➚ is also grown in this area.

-Copyright © Chinasage 2012 to 2016
+Copyright © Chinasage 2012 to 2019